 Every time a tech consumer views a web page, checks an email, chats with friends, streams music using Spotify, Wynk, or Sound Cloud, or plays a multiplayer video game, their device gets connected to a global network of computers (or the remote computers located in faraway places that users don't actually see or can't physically access) via open-source software.

-This open-source software routes and transmits the data from remote computers to their devices.
-When they do this, they’re engaged in “remote computing.”
-And the management of such computing is known as cloud computing – because it involves operations such as storing files, sharing photos, or streaming videos online.
+This open-source software routes and transmits data from remote computers to their devices.
+When they do this, they're engaged in remote computing.
+And the management of such computing is known as cloud computing - because it involves operations such as storing files, sharing photos, or streaming videos online.

-Cloud computing is skyrocketing like never before and becoming an essential aspect of everyday life.
-Google Apps and others like Own Cloud and Nextcloud are some examples of computing applications based on open source technology.
+Cloud computing is skyrocketing like never before and becoming essential to everyday life.
+Google Apps and others like Own Cloud and Nextcloud are some examples of computing applications based on open-source technology.
 Also, OpenStack is an example of an open-source cloud-computing platform.

 Furthermore, cloud computing platforms can be of two types:

-Open-source software makes users’ lives simple and easy to do everyday tasks on Windows, Mac, and Linux without needing license fees.
+Open-source software simplifies users' lives and makes it easy to do everyday tasks on Windows, Mac, and Linux without needing license fees.
 Here is the list of a few essential open-source programs for you in 2021: